kunduso/add-iterations-to-azure-devops-project/README.md

 Each year the last two weeks of December are when I start planning for the following year.
 I use Azure DevOps to track my work -break down goals into features, features into user stories, which I map into sprints.
 Creating iterations and adding them to projects is something that anyone can automate.

 <br />**UPDATE:**
 <br />In Dec-2022, I automated the script using Azure DevOps pipeline.
+If you are interested in [using Azure DevOps build pipeline.](#using-azure-devops-build-pipeline)

 ## **Running the PowerShell script from your local?**
 ## Prerequisites